Engineering Welcomes New Faculty Members

 Dr. Guo-zhen Zhu, Assistant Professor and Canada Research Chair, Mechanical Engineering

-Guo-zhen Zhu joined the Department of Mechanical Engineering as an Assistant Professor and Canada Research Chair Tie II (mechanical and functional design of nanostructured materials) recently.
+Guo-zhen Zhu joined the Department of Mechanical Engineering as an Assistant Professor.
 She attended Tsinghua University for her undergraduate studies in Materials Science and Engineering department and followed her interest in Materials Science to McMaster University at Canada, where she completed her Master in 2009 and her Ph.D. in 2012.
 After one-year post-doctoral research, she joined the faculty of Shanghai Jiao Tong University as associate research professor in 2014 and promoted to the research professor in 2016.
 She has published 26 papers in prestigious journals such as Nature, J phys Chem C, Scientific reports etc. She also won various national and international awards, such as Canadian Foundation for the Development of Microscopy Award and Gerard T. Simon Award from Microscopical Society of Canada, young scientists awards from international electron energy-loss spectroscopy meeting and European microscopy congress, and “Thousand-People-Plan for Young Scientists” from Chinese government.

 Dr. Mohammad Khoshdarregi, Assistant Professor, Mechanical Engineering